-Incorrect trespassing of obstacle is penalised as misconduct.
-In case of misconduct, the competitor is not requested to repeat the obstacle.
+Incorrect trespassing of obstacle is penalised as misconduct, unless the competitor repeats the obstacle correctly.

 The organizing committee will adopt the most suitable equipment to allow the verification of the correct/incorrect passing of the obstacles.

 3.4 STARTING PROCEDURE